SangjinKO/OpenCV_Tracking/README.md

-# ConsoleApplication5
+# Object Tracking in Video

-Fact Tracking using OpenCV
+Object (face) tracking in video using OpenCV

 Dependencies: OpenCV